-Laura Sevika Douglass, our guest editor, for this issue of Integral Yoga Magazine discusses the importance of creating a safe space for her classes and the role her personal spiritual practice plays in her service to others.
-Sevika shares her experiences and insights about teaching Yoga for women with eating disorders, as well as the value of the documentation she creates and the supervision she receives in her work.
+Laura Sevika Douglass, Ph.d. is a regular guest editor of Integral Yoga Magazine.
+In this article, she discusses the importance of creating a safe space in her Yoga classes and the role her personal spiritual practice plays in her service to others.
+Dr. Douglass shares her experiences and insights about teaching Yoga for women with eating disorders.

 Eight million Americans suffer from eating disorders; more than 90 percent of these are women but the number of men is increasing.
 They dream about food, steal food, hoard food and cook food for others—while denying themselves even the most basic nutrients.
 They regard their bodies as “other,” a burden worthy only of loathing.
 The clinicians who run the residential program where I teach Yoga know that recovery is not easy or ensured.
 The progressive directors have chosen to integrate nontraditional, awareness-based therapies such as Yoga in the hope of giving these women one more tool with which they might recover.